undo-insurance/careers/backend-engineer.md

 * Highly competitive salary and the option of taking part in our key hire equity pool - based on skillset and experience
 * Lots of responsibilities
 * A team of caring co-workers
-* Free lunch, coffee, soft drinks, snacks, etc.
+* Free coffee, soft drinks, snacks, etc.
 * Friday celebration sessions with beers
 * Flexible work hours and vacation
   * Including working remotely some days/weeks if needed